JV348/School_District_Analysis/README.md

    ![Challenge_Scores_by_Spending](https://github.com/JV348/School_District_Analysis/blob/e68f2d4730e2191d316e7216a169c550d980977e/Resources/Challenge_Scores_by_Spending.png)

-    c)Scores by school size
+    c)Scores by School Size

     Thomas High School was considered a medium sized school with 1635 students.
 With the removal of 461 9th grade students from Thomas High School analysis, we found similar trends as before.
 All percentages and averages have decreased slightly except for average reading scores in the medium school size row.
    ![Original_Scores_by_Size](https://github.com/JV348/School_District_Analysis/blob/e68f2d4730e2191d316e7216a169c550d980977e/Resources/Original_Scores_by_Size.png)

    ![Challenge_Scores_by_Size](https://github.com/JV348/School_District_Analysis/blob/e68f2d4730e2191d316e7216a169c550d980977e/Resources/Challenge_Scores_by_Size.png)

-    d)Scores by school type
+    d)Scores by School Type

     Thomas High School was designated as a Charter school, therefore any alterations to Thomas High School data affected the overall analysis for charter schools in this section.
 The new dataframe also conformed to the previously established trend; we saw small decreases in all percentages and average math scores but a small increase in average reading scores.